-Pipeline reports provide a complete and accurate picture of which deals are pending so you can forecast a realistic sales pipeline.
+While some sales reports focus on sales that have occured, pipeline reports provide a complete and accurate picture of which deals are pending so you can forecast a realistic sales pipeline.
 Benchmark reports allow you to see specific conversions through each step of the sales cycle, either on the whole or by sales rep. Customer churn reports are also important, as they provide insight into where you’re losing business.

 You probably already have sales reports available if you accept credit cards at your business.
 Credit card processors often provide reporting dashboards and analytics to give insight into key metrics.
 If you use a full point-of-sale system, you may have even more detailed reporting available.

 Each processor or POS system will have slightly different layouts or reporting capabilities, but you’ll almost always be able to set specific parameters, such as dates, items, payment type, and more.
 That allows you to dig deeper into your data.
-The image below shows a sales summary for Square credit card processing:

 It’s a good idea to familiarize yourself with the sales reporting options for your system.
 Try out the different pre-loaded options and experiment with the tools to create your own custom reports to see the data that matters most for your business.